Our Motto and Goals

 - Last updated a year ago

-While we were preparing for our move to Utah in 2016, a motto emerged that focused us on our goals and helped explain why we were moving.
+While we were preparing for our move to Utah in 2016, a motto emerged that focused on our goals and helped explain why we were moving.

-Revisiting our Goals
+Revisiting our goals

 We often revisit these three ideas and assess how we are doing.
 Like most things, our progress is cyclical.
 We might be focused on one area for a period of time and then another goal becomes prominent.
 Likewise, there are times when we are just holding steady with one or more.

 Initially, the act of moving was a way to simplify and live debt free.
-We moved to a smaller townhouse which created excess time as we weren’t maintaining it the same way we were our larger house in Indiana.
+We moved to a smaller townhouse which created excess time as we weren’t maintaining it the same way we were in our larger house in Indiana.
 We also met our goal of living debt free at that time since we chose a smaller, less expensive, property and sold many of our possessions.
 Having these two things in place, allowed us to live more simply and have the time and money to explore together.

 This phrase takes on many aspects of daily life.
-Like I said, by moving to a smaller home we were able to really simplify responsibilities and save money.
+As I said, by moving to a smaller home we were able to really simplify responsibilities and save money.
 It was amazing to me how quickly I could clean the whole townhouse!
 It was less than half the size of our previous home and living in a townhouse also meant that we had no exterior maintenance.
 No grass to mow, no landscaping to weed, no trees to trim, etc.